RatulSaha/presento/README.md

 The spacing and font sizes are carefully designed.
 Change font sizes by using `\fontsize{size}{leading}\selectfont` only if you are sure of what you are doing.

 #### Why does the text in my presentation look pale?
 High contrast of black-white is not advisable for presenting with high quality projectors.
+Thus the background is set to light gray and the text color is set to heavy dark gray.
 If you are unsure about the quality of the projector and/or the text looks pale, comment out the following in config/presento-config.tex:
 ```
 \setbeamercolor{background canvas}{bg=colorlgray}
 \setbeamercolor{normal text}{fg=colorhgray}